Baltic Birch Plywood – B/BB grade (aka Russian Birch) - 1/32" to 3/4" thick

 Baltic Birch – B/BB grade (aka Russian Birch)

 Like all plywood, the faces are graded for quality.
 Our Baltic birch is B/BB, which means the better side is grade B and the worse side is BB.
 The B side is beautiful, with no knots or patches.
-Honestly, It’s hard to imagine that A is (and A is not readily available).
-The BB side is also very nice, but will usually have a few pin knots, only a 2-3 mm across, and perhaps a “football” patch.
-Typically you design your object such that the BB face is on the back side or inside of an assembled object.
+Honestly, it’s hard to imagine what A is (and A is not readily available).
+The BB side is also very nice, but will usually have a few pin knots, only 2-3mm across, and perhaps a “football” patch.
+Typically you design your object such that the BB face is on the backside or inside of an assembled object.

 You can finish Baltic birch like any hardwood.
 We like the wipe-on Minwax polyurethane.
 Sand first, and then apply thin coats, with light sanding between applications.

-Baltic birch is a bit denser than softwood plywoods, and than softwood plywood with a hardwood veneer.
+Baltic birch is a bit denser than softwood plywoods with a hardwood veneer.
 Density runs about 680 kg/m3 or 0.025 lb/in3.